 - K. Drlica, Understanding DNA and Gene Cloning: A Guide for the Curious, John Wiley & Sons, Inc. 1984 - K. Hanna, Biomedical Politics, National Acadamy Press, 1991 - B. Rollin, The Frankenstein Syndrome: Ethical and Societal Issues in the Genetic Engineering of Animals, Cambridge University Press 1995 - M.P.
 Battin, L.P.
 Francis, J.A.
 Jacobson & C.B.
 Smith, The Patient as Victim and Vector: Ethics and Infectious Disease.
 Oxford University Press, 2009. - E.J.
 Emanuel & J.S.
 Hawkins, Exploitation and Developing Countries: The Ethics of Clinical Research, Princeton University Press, 2008. - B. Goldacre, Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients, Faber and Faber, 2013. - J.D.
 Moreno, Undue Risk: Secret State Experiments on Humans, W.H.
 Freeman and Company, 2000. - U. Schmidt, Justice at Nuremberg, Macmillian Press, 2004 - M.L.
 Rantala, O.J.
 Unmasked: The Trial, the Truth, and the Media, Catfeet Press, 1996. - D.B.
 Resnik, The Ethics of Science, Routledge Press, 1998. - Course Goals: With the recent sequencing of the human genome, increasing prevalence of various diseases and disorders including cancer, Alzheimer's, etc., and advancing sophistication of numerous biotechnologies, new social and ethical responsibilities fall upon the scientist.
-This 1-credit supplement to the Biochemistry 314 course fulfills the COLL 200 requirement, and aims to "reach-out" beyond the science and put the responsibilities of the biochemist on trial.
+This 1-credit supplement to the Biochemistry 314 course fulfills the COLL 200 requirement, and aims to "reachout" beyond the science and put the responsibilities of the biochemist on trial.
 Through the integration science with the fields of philosophy, law, and government, this course aims to produce a "global scientist."
 Drawing from multiple sources including film, current events, and guest lectures students will be afforded a holistic perspective on science in society and the implications of biochemical research.
-This class must be taken concurrently with CHEM 314: Biochemistry; however will result in an independent grade.
+This class must be taken with or after CHEM 314: Biochemistry; however, will result in an independent grade. - COVID Considerations: Communication is vital this semester, so it is expected that you are regularly checking Blackboard/email, and you alert me of any issues.
+Finally, we find ourselves under extraordinary circumstances, so I ask for your patience and understanding and will do my best to reciprocate.